Jayne Booth BSc (Hons) UKCP Registered Psychotherapeutic Counsellor

 |Face to face counselling:||Yes|

-Available during the week, evenings or Saturday mornings.
+Available during the week, daytime and evenings.

 Types of client